boooiil/Media-Utils/README.md

    One of the ffmpeg tune profiles [film, animaton, grain]

 Overrides:
-   -bitrate:[mbps]  - Use bitrates instead of CRF.
+   -bitrate  - Use bitrates instead of CRF.
 You can only use defined resolutions with this flag.
    -constrain  - Force the encoder to use a max bitrate with CRF.
    -skip-beginning:[hh:mm:ss]  - Skip the beginning by specified amount of time.
    -crf:[crf]  - Override the CRF value for the current media.